nevma/wordpress-staging/README.md

 source database for simplicity, imports the source database dump to it, replaces all the path and url strings in that database, thus creating a working clone of the source WordPress installation in the target directory and at the target url.

+## A common setup

+Say you have a CPanel server with one user.

+Create a subdomain where you will put your staging websites.
+They will all have to be in this subdomain.
+This subdomain will thus have its own directory and base url.

+Copy the contents of

+Set this directory and url in the `wp-staging-create.sh`  `BASE_DIRECTORY` and `BASE_URL`

 ## Cleanup